pasemes/pasemes.github.io/_posts/92017-04-29-what-is-evidence&dash;based-practice.md

 > Stricly speaking, the EBSE imposes an artificial hierarchy between researchers and software engineers, which obviously is not going to be accepted by the latter.
 Why software engineers would have to accept prescriptions regarding how we should work, even in the form of the divine, pure and sublime evidence?

 Indeed, this ...
 Critics claim that EBM lacks utility on several levels.
-Some claim that it transforms the complex process of clinical decision making, which includes data gathering, years of medical knowledge, experience, and astute intuition into an algorithmic exercise that is not individualized for specific clinical scenarios and therefore subject to error in patient care
+Some claim that it transforms the complex process of clinical decision making, which includes data gathering, years of medical knowledge, experience, and astute intuition into an algorithmic exercise that is not individualized for specific clinical scenarios and therefore subject to error in patient care.